Electroputere LE5100

-The Electroputere LE 5100, otherwise known as CFR Class 40/41/42 is a family of electric locomotives (separated by 3 classes) built for the Romanian Railways (CFR) for use on the Romanian electrified network.
+The Electroputere LE 5100, otherwise known as CFR Class 40/41/42, is a family of electric locomotives (separated by 3 classes) built for the Romanian Railways (CFR) for use on the Romanian electrified network.
 Over 1000 Class 40s were constructed, based on the SJ Rb, by Electroputere (EP) under ASEA license in EPs Craiova Works from 1967 to 1991.

 Entering service in 1965, the Class 40 also operated on private railroads after the repeal of CFRs monopoly on rail transport.
 The vast majority of all the engines are still in service, as of 2020, having become an icon for the Romanian Railways.

 History

-Following the plans of Communist Party, the Romanian railway network was to reduce its operating steam engines to under 25% of the total number of engines.
+Following the plans of the Communist Party, the Romanian railway network was to reduce its operating steam engines to under 25% of the total number of engines.
 Since the start of dieselisation in Romania and the electrification of the first railway sector between Bucharest and Brașov, communist ambitions were to improve local industrial capacities, remove dependency on outside sources and reduce conventional fuel consumption.
 Since Romania did not develop an electrical locomotive to suit these ambitions, foreign partnerships were searched to design and home build a working horse for the Romanian Railways.
 Even if Romania has previously signed partnerships with Sulzer for the development of its diesel-electric locomotives, for the electric locomotive a partnership was signed with Sweden's Allmänna Svenska Elektriska (ASEA).

 Before signing the contract with ASEA, trials were made on the Predeal-Brasov mainline between 1963 and 1965.
 The locomotives used were: